XG-BoT: An Explainable Deep Graph Neural Network for Botnet Detection and Forensics: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This paper proposed a novel, explainable GNN-Based botnet detection system.
-We first built XG-BoT, which consists of the grouped reversible residual connection with a graph isomorphism network to perform botnet detection.
-Then GNNExplainer was applied by highlighting specious network flows.
-Given the experimental results, two benchmark datasets indicate that our approach can outperform the state-of-the-art in terms of F1 score and detection rate.
-Furthermore, identifying the subgraph can facilitate understanding the botnet patterns for automatic network forensics.
-In the future, we plan to apply edge-based graph encoder such as E-GraphSAGE \cite{9789878} with XG-BoT to consider network communication flow features for deep-wise edge-based botnet detection.
+This paper proposes a novel, explainable GNN-Based botnet detection system.
+We first present XG-BoT, which uses the grouped reversible residual connection and a graph isomorphism network to perform botnet detection.
+Then GNNExplainer and saliency map was applied by highlighting specious network flows and botnet nodes.
+Given the experimental results, two benchmark datasets indicate that our approach can outperform the state-of-the-art approaches in terms of F1-Score and detection rate.
+Furthermore, identifying the suspicious network flows and botnet nodes can facilitate understanding botnet patterns for automatic network forensics.
+In the future, we plan to apply edge-based graph encoders, such as E-GraphSAGE \cite{9789878}, with XG-BoT to consider network communication flow features, such as the number of packets required for deep-wise edge-based botnet detection.